serhiykobyakov/pseudo_pixel_shift/README.md

    ```
    The script will separate sharp images from a blurred ones by adding ".not_sharp_enough" to the latter.

+3. Decide which image will be used to training (the first image to which all the rest will be corrected).
+The image must not cointain distracted objects ob the foreground such as pedestrains or cars passing on)

 4. Upscale images 2x in size and save them into 16-bit tiffs:
    ```
    ```